JoaoPaulo-dev-lab/pizzaria/README.md

 npm run serve
 ```
 ```
-npm backend serve (for loading data from the 'db.json' file)
+npm run backend (for loading data from the 'db.json' file)
 ```

 ### Compiles and minifies for production